 To determine the closest government school to your residential address you can use the same tool we do.

-Enrolments at Ivanhoe Primary are high and close to our ceiling, resulting in the following general guidelines the school considers when reviewing enrolment requests from outside our catchment area:
+Enrolments at Ivanhoe Primary are high, resulting in the following general guidelines the school considers when reviewing enrolment requests from outside our catchment area:

 The Department’s Placement Policy embeds the legal entitlement for students to enrol at their designated neighbourhood school, and to enrol at another school if there is sufficient accommodation.
 Click here.

-Open Day (Morning) is on the Wednesday26th May of Education Week between 9.30am – 11.30am.
-The theme is "Building Connections" and the Orchestra will be the final act at 11am preceeded by a short welcome from the schol principal.
+Open Day (Morning) is on the Wednesday 17th May of Education Week between 9.30am – 11.30am.
+Classrooms and learning spaces will be accessable and the Orchestra as well as our wonderful junior strings will play at 11am in the school hall.
+This will be preceeded by a short welcome from the school principal.

 How to Enrol

-Foundation enrolments for 2022 open on April 19, 2021 (for children who will be 5 by April 30 in the enrolment year).
+Foundation enrolments for 2024 are open (for children who will be 5 years old by April 3th in the enrolment year).

 Requirements for enrolment:

-- Check to see if IPS is your closest government school (see links)
+- Check to see if IPS is your closest government school (Find my school).

-- If transferring from another school please bring educational information such as school reports, assessment information and any other relevant files from your previous school
+- If transferring from another school please bring educational information such as school reports, assessment information and any other relevant files from your child's previous school.

 Any changes in enrolment information should be reported to the office as soon as possible, especially Emergency Contacts, Change of Address / Contact Details, etc.